Will my Existing Email Accounts be Migrated over too?

 For more information, see:

-How and when should I set up my email at HostGator when transferring?
+How and when should I set up my email at HostGator when migrating?

-If your previous hosting company uses cPanel and your HostGator hosting account has cPanel, and we are migrating your website and email for you, then the accounts and email will be configured for you.
+If your previous hosting company uses cPanel and your HostGator hosting account has cPanel, and we migrate your website and email for you, then the accounts and email will be configured for you.

-If your previous host does not use cPanel, then you will need to create the new email accounts in your new HostGator cPanel.
+If your previous host does not use cPanel, you will need to create new email accounts in your new HostGator cPanel.